-The Class of 2020 attended their first workshop in the Tutu Fellowship Programme at Mont Fleur in South Africa in November 2021, delayed more than a year by the COVID pandemic.
+The Class of 2020 attended their first workshop in the Tutu Leadership Fellowship at Mont Fleur in South Africa in November 2021, delayed more than a year by the COVID pandemic.
 It was an immersive and emotional experience for the group, with a visit to the Desmond and Leah Tutu Legacy Foundation, now home to a permanent and poignant exhibition of our late Founding Patron.

 The tour stimulated deep reflection on courage, justice, values, servant leadership and the sacrifices that leaders must make.
 Speakers included Monica Geingos, Trevor Manuel, Prof Carlos Lopes, and Valter Adao.